Bryna Productions: Formation of Brynaprod and Peter Vincent Music (1957–1958)

 In October 1957, after Paths of Glory had been privately screened for select members of the press, Bryna Productions optioned American-Canadian church minister-turned-master-safecracker Herbert Emerson Wilsons's autobiography, I Stole $16,000,000, especially for Stanley Kubrick and James B. Harris The picture was to be the second in the co-production deal between Bryna Productions and Harris-Kubrick Pictures, which Kubrick was to write and direct, Harris to co-produce and Douglas to co-produce and star.
 In November 1957, Gavin Lambert was signed as story editor for I Stole $16,000,000.
 Ride Out for Revenge was released to theaters in October 1957.
 Following the success of The Indian Fighter, Ride Out for Revenge marked the fourth film in a row (after Spring Reunion, Lizzie and The Careless Years) to lose money on its investment; nevertheless Douglas had faith in Bryna Productions' future and luckily, so did the financing and distribution companies.

 Paths of Glory had its world premiere on October 25, 1957, in Munich, Germany, followed by its American premiere two months later, on December 20, 1957, at the Fine Arts Theater in Beverly Hills, California.
-It was Bryna Productions biggest success yet and the film went on to win and have nominations for several awards, including the Grand Prix de l'UCC, the Cantaclaro Award for Best American Motion Picture, Faro Island Film Festival's Humanitarian Award and Golden Train Award for Best Screenplay, the Italian National Syndicate of Film Journalists Silver Ribbon for Best Foreign Director, and the Jussi Award for Best Foreign Director.
-It was also nominated for a BAFTA Award for Best Film from any Source, Adolphe Menjou was nominated for a Golden Laurel Award for Top Male Supporting Performance, the Writers Guild of America Award for Best Written American Drama and Faro Island Film Festival's Golden Train Award for Best Film.
+It was Bryna Productions biggest success yet and the film went on to win and have nominations for several awards, including the Grand Prix de l'UCC, the Cantaclaro Award for Best American Motion Picture, the Italian National Syndicate of Film Journalists Silver Ribbon for Best Foreign Director, and the Jussi Award for Best Foreign Director.
+It was also nominated for a BAFTA Award for Best Film from any Source, Adolphe Menjou was nominated for a Golden Laurel Award for Top Male Supporting Performance and the Writers Guild of America Award for Best Written American Drama.
 In 1992, the United States National Film Preservation Board deemed Paths of Glory "culturally, historically, or aesthetically significant" and selected it for preservation in the Library of Congress' National Film Registry.

 In January 1958, Douglas signed on to star and co-produce the film Last Train from Harper's Station with Hal B. Wallis' Wallis-Hazen Productions, through Wallis' existing Paramount Pictures financing and distribution deal.
 Last Train from Harper's Station was quickly renamed Showdown at Gun Hill when the script was completed.
 Meanwhile, script meetings were scheduled in Tijuana, Mexico with Herbert Emerson Wilsons, as he had been expelled from the United States and deported to Canada, for the development of his novel I Stole $16,000,000.
 Stewart Granger was then announced to play the lead in the film, set to start shooting later in 1958.
 Kubrick eventually finished a script titled God Fearing Man, but the picture was never filmed.